 You can also do it by typing “zip” and dragging files to terminal to compress them.

 Now, is the turn for most popular tools to become part of our guide.
-Before starting these steps, make it sure that you have downloaded and installed WinZip application in your Mac.
-If not, you can do from following link.
+Before starting these steps, make sure that you have installed WinZip application on your Mac.

 - Open WinZip.